Frequently Asked Questions (FAQs)

 Many families begin looking at overnight camp as early as first grade.
 We are happy to address this with you individually, as it is a personal decision and does not have a one-size-fits-all answer!

-Ken and Stacy are happy to arrange in-season and off-season tours of the camp (weather permitting).
+Jen and Stacy are happy to arrange in-season and off-season tours of the camp (weather permitting).
 We also offer two in-season “Training Camp” sessions, where prospective campers can spend a day and optional overnight at camp for free!

 YES!!!
 We’re a sports camp… we know all about home-field advantage.
-To make it more convenient for you and also more comfortable for your camper, Ken and Stacy would be thrilled to arrange a visit to your home during the off-season to talk about camp and answer any questions your family has.
+To make it more convenient for you and also more comfortable for your camper, Jen and Stacy would be thrilled to arrange a visit to your home during the off-season to talk about camp and answer any questions your family has.
 See our contact page for in-season and off-season contact information!

 Bauercrest offers two 2-week sessions (Mini Camp, for 1st-year campers up to 6th grade only), one 3-week (Single) session, one 4-week (Single) session and two 5.5-week (Extended) sessions, in addition to our 7-week (Full Season) session.
 You can get more information on our Dates & Rates page.